vominhtri231/Notes/Java/Library/Aspect/AspectJ/Basic concepts.md

 Advice describe the crosscutting behavior.

 There are 2 types of Advices: before and after.
-There are 2 interpretations that come after the after advice: After the join point excecuted successfully or after it throws an exception.
+There are 2 interpretations that come after the after advice: After the join point executed successfully or after it throws an exception.

 Eg:
 ```java